Tibetan Spaniel

 Are Tibetan Spaniels good with children?

-They are intelligent but independent, so training requires patience and consistency.
+They are intelligent but independent, which can make training a challenge requiring patience.

 View Official FCI Standard